Add shelves onto a wall and get both additional storage and a custom look

 • Cut the shelving unit top, bottom and shelves 1 ½ inches shorter than the unit’s overall width.

-• Measure and cut four 2 x 2 frame supports that also are 1 ½ inches shorter than the unit’s width.
+• Measure and cut four 2 x 2-inch frame supports that also are 1 ½ inches shorter than the unit’s width.

 • Use scrap pegboard as a guide to drill pairs of ¼-inch holes along the inside of each side panel.